 Control arms connect the vehicle's framework to the steering knuckle and wheel assembly.
 They are steel or aluminum capable of handling years of service and are usually only replaced because the vehicle struck a curb or deep pothole.
 However, control arm bushings and ball joints are the control arm pivots.
 They are serviceable parts that can wear and require replacement.

 Control arm bushings are torsion bushings that allow for the twisting action needed as the control arm moves up and down over bumps in the road.
 They are hard rubber bushings bonded to two thick metal plates or dowels.
 One side of the bushing is attached to the frame, and the other to the control arm.
 They are firm and handle the control arms up and down movement while preventing vibrations from transferring to the chassis.

 Control Arm Bushings

-Sometimes the ball joint is integral to the control arm, and a problem ball joint requires replacement of the entire control arm.
+Sometimes, the ball joint is integral to the control arm, and a problem ball joint requires the replacement of the entire control arm.

 Ball joints fasten the spindle to the control arm, providing a pivot point for steering and up and down movement.
 Worn ball joints make a thunking or popping noise when the vehicle hits a bump or turns at low speeds.